json420/degu/doc/degu.server.rst

 (For a short primer on implementing RGI server applications, please see :ref:`server-app-callable`.)

-You can create a :class:`Server` instance like this:
+You can create a :class:`Server` like this:

 >>> from degu.server import Server
 >>> server = Server(('::1', 0, 0, 0), hello_world_app)